Huge questions for UK govt after spike in virus cases

 While all of those who tested positive were informed of the results, Public Health England said their contacts had not been traced.

-For the test-and-trace program to work well, contacts should be notified within 48 hours.
+For the test-and-trace program to work well, contacts should be notified as soon as possible.
 So authorities’ failure to inform people potentially exposed to the virus could lead to many more positive cases and the need for the government to impose further unwanted restrictions on everyday life.

 Jonathan Ashworth, Labour’s spokesman on health issues, described the error as “shambolic’’ and said the public “will be understandably alarmed.’’